val7304/flashcards/readme_ci.md

 CodeQL is executed on the `staging` branch to detect potential security vulnerabilities and unsafe coding patterns at source code level.

-> Results are published in GitHub Security → Code scanning alerts.
+- Results are published in `GitHub Security` → `Code scanning alerts`

 #### Reports Generated: in CI: